codeunion/Wall-B/README.md

 * A guest may "like" a message
 * See number of likes
-*.
+DONE *.
 A guest may add a message to a wall
 * Can like messages
-*.
+DONE *.
 A guest may see all the messages on a wall
 * A guest may use a shared secret to [encrypt][encryption-and-decryption] a message on a wall.
 * A guest may use a shared secret to [decrypt][encryption-and-decryption]
 * A guest may tag a wall